jugechengzi/Rationalization-MGR/readme.md

 **If the code has any bugs, please open an issue.
 We will be grateful for your help.**

-**We have provided some tips for you to better understand our code and build your method on top of it: [tips](https://github.com/jugechengzi/Rationalization-MGR/blob/main/tips.pdf).** If you're still having trouble reproducing your code after reading these tips, I'd be happy to set up a video conference to help you.
+**We have provided some tips for you to better understand our code and build your method on top of it: [tips](https://github.com/jugechengzi/Rationalization-MGR/blob/main/tips.pdf).** If you're still having trouble reproducing your code after reading these tips, I'd be happy to set up a video meeting to help you.

-Preparing code can be an exhausting task.
-We would be grateful if you would star this repo before cloning it.
-If you have any questions, just open an issue or send us an e-mail.
-Thank you!
+I am happy to say that a recent paper called [SSR](https://arxiv.org/abs/2403.07955) has taken our previous work [FR](https://github.com/jugechengzi/FR) as a backbone.
+Congratulations on the great work of Yue et.al. and thanks for their citation.
+I also find that several recent works, such as [GR](https://ojs.aaai.org/index.php/AAAI/article/download/29783/31352) and [YOFO](https://arxiv.org/abs/2311.02344), have designed their experiments based on our open source code.
+Congratulations to all of them and I am really happy to know that my work is helping others.

 ## Environments